Top 10 Credit Cards – October 2017

 #8 Tie Target REDcard and Lowe’s Credit Card – Both of these credit cards give you 5% off all the purchases you make with them at the respective stores.
 Sure, they don’t offer a whole lot more than that, and their interest rates are nothing to be happy about, but as long as you pay off your complete balance each month, it would be ridiculous not to get the Target and/or Lowe’s cards if you shop at those stores regularly.

 #9 Tie Chase Freedom Unlimited and Capital One QuickSilver – Both of these cards offer a flat 1.5% cash back on all your purchases.
-The Chase Freedom Unlimited offers an upfront bonus of $150 if you spend $500 in 3 months, while Capital One offers $200 if you spend $1000 in 3 months, and the Chase card offers a 0% interest rate for the first 15 months versus 0% for 9 months on the Quicksilver.
+They also both offer an upfront bonus of $150 if you spend at least $500 in 3 months.
+The Chase card offers a 0% interest rate for the first 15 months versus 0% for 9 months on the Quicksilver.
 Overall, though, not much difference with these offers.